Coalfire-Research/freezeout/README.md

 ## OSINT's cool and all..
 ..and it's definitely useful, but, it probably won't yield the raw number of accounts needed to get lucky with lateral spraying.

-What's the interpid pentester to do before they freeze to death and the wolves decend?
+What's the intrepid pentester to do before they freeze to death and the wolves decend?

 ## Kerberos to the rescue
 This is not a new thing, but I did some work on an engagement that I thought I'd pack up and ship to hopefully save someone some time if they end up in the predicamant I was in.